 The average annual salary of administrative assistants is $36,000 and expected to grow by 11 percent through 2018, which is about as fast as average for all occupations.

 What is the training?

-This accelerated cohort program consists of six classes that can be taken in a 16 week daytime hybrid or in a evening hybrid format in 24 weeks.
+This accelerated cohort program consists of six classes taken in a 16 week daytime hybrid.
 Students learn office management, communications, word processing and spreadsheet management.
-Total Hours: 240

 What courses will I take?

 Students must register for all six courses at the same time.

 BPA 111 - Business and Its Environment

 BPA 141 - Business Office Management 1